We reached our 50th Anniversary in 2020.

 It is good and appropriate to give thanks to God for the faithful leaders and servants who have pastored Christ Church over the years.

 Rev A.E.
 Gould, Rev Hugh W. Theobald, Rev A. E. Gould, Kate M. Chegwin, Rev David Dale, Rev Albert F. Bayly,

-Rev Eileen D. Seymour, Rev Jean S. Wilkinson, Rev Geoffrey H. Roper, Rev Glyn Millington and Rev John A. Cox.
+Rev Eileen D. Seymour, Rev Jean S. Wilkinson, Rev Geoffrey H. Roper, Rev Glyn Millington, Rev John A. Cox and Rev Paul Stein.